jrgamez/CS573-dataviz-final-project-report/README.md

 | 20 | Total_Ct_Chng_Q4_Q1 | Quantitative  | Change in Transaction Count (Q4 over Q1)  |
 | 21 | Avg_Utilization_Ratio | Quantitative  | Average Card Utilization Ratio |

-## Questions & Tasks
+## Main Goal, Questions & Tasks

-The main goal for this project is to create a visualization to perform a exploratory data analysis on the dataset to by able to visualize the relationship between attrition and all the other variables to see how it varies.
-The following tasks and questions will drive the visualization and interaction decisions for this project:
+The main goal for this project is to create a visualization that can be used to perform an exploratory data analysis on the dataset.
+The main task is to visualize the relationship between the attrition flag and all the other variables available to identify the main features that are associated with a client that stopped being a customer of the bank and create a profile.
+The following questions are some examples of questions that could be answered using the final dashboard and will drive the visualizations and interaction decisions for this project:

  * Is there a relationship between card usage and age or income category?
  * How do income categories compare to each other in terms of credit limits?